vuejs/eslint-plugin-vue/docs/rules/sort-keys.md

 description: enforce sort-keys in a manner that is compatible with order-in-components
 ---
 # vue/sort-keys
-> enforce sort-keys within components after the top level details
+> enforce sort-keys in a manner that is compatible with order-in-components

-This rule is almost the same rule as core [sorts-keys] rule but it will not error on top component properties allowing that order to be enforced with `order-in-components`.
+This rule is almost the same rule as core [sort-keys] rule but it will not error on top component properties allowing that order to be enforced with `order-in-components`.

-## Options
+## :wrench: Options

 ```json
 {